PaperStrange/TourGuideAI/README.md

 1. Ensure your OpenAI API key is correctly set in the server `.env` file
 2. Check that the server is running (`npm run server`)
 3. Make sure the `REACT_APP_API_URL` in the frontend `.env` points to the correct server address

+### Testing Issues

+If you're experiencing test failures:

+1. **Jest configuration issues**:
+   - Verify that `.babelrc` and `jest.config.js` are in the project root
+   - Ensure `identity-obj-proxy` is installed for CSS modules
+   - Check that `setupTests.js` is properly configured

+2. **MapPage test crashes**:
+   - Use the simplified mock approach for complex components
+   - Avoid circular dependencies in tests
+   - Mock Google Maps API responses completely

+3. **ESM vs CommonJS conflicts**:
+   - When testing files with `import` statements for third-party libraries like axios, use proper Jest transformers
+   - Add problematic packages to `transformIgnorePatterns` in jest.config.js if needed

+4. **Viewing test results**:
+   - Check the latest results in `docs/project_lifecycle/stability_tests/records/test-results/`
+   - Run `node scripts/run-stability-tests.js` to generate a fresh report

 ## Security Configuration